hummingbird-project/hummingbird/README.md

 try await app.runService()
 ```

-Hummingbird v2 is currently in development an [alpha release](https://github.com/hummingbird-project/hummingbird/releases/tag/2.0.0-alpha.1) is available if you'd like to try it out.
+Hummingbird v2 is currently in development an [beta release](https://github.com/hummingbird-project/hummingbird/releases/tag/2.0.0-beta.2) is available if you'd like to try it out.

 ### Hummingbird Extensions